NOAA-EMC/MLGlobal/README.md

 ## Overview

 The National Centers for Environmental Prediction (NCEP) provides GEFS data that can be used for ensemble weather prediction and analysis.
-Currently, this dataset is not publicly avaiable.
+Currently, this dataset is not publicly available.
 If you are interested in getting the data, please contact Jun Wang[Jun.Wang@noaa.gov](mailto:Jun.Wang@noaa.gov).

-## Installation
+## Installation (with conda)

 Creating an environment from an environment.yml file: